MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voice-applications-policies.md

 Having a policy assigned and not being assigned as an authorized user to at least one auto attendant or call queue will not enable the user to perform the actions described in this article.

-Similarly, being assigned as an authorized user to at least one auto attendant or call queue without a policy assignement will not enable the user to perform the actions described in this article.
+Similarly, being assigned as an authorized user to at least one auto attendant or call queue without a policy assignment will not enable the user to perform the actions described in this article.

 ## Create a custom voice applications policy